 On 03/18/2016 BRIAN DREYFUSS filed a Contract - Other Contract lawsuit against RIAN JOHNSON.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judge overseeing this case is MICHAEL P. LINFIELD.
-The case status is Pending - Other Pending.
+The case status is Disposed - Judgment Entered.

 Los Angeles County Superior Courts